Magnetic Suppression of Turbulence and the Star Formation Activity of Molecular Clouds: Introduction

+The ``magnetic criticality" is an important concept we will refer throughout the paper.
+To define it, we first define the mass--to--flux ratio (M2FR) as $\mu = \Sigma / \langle B_x \rangle$, where $\langle B_x \rangle$ is the mean magnetic field along the $x$--direction and $\Sigma$ is the surface density measured along the same direction and covering the entire length and cross section of the inflows \citep[see Sec. \ref{subsec:NS-initial-conditions}; see also][]{Banerjee+09, VS+11}.
+We then refer to magnetically supercritical/subcritical clouds if the M2FR is greater/lower than the critical value, $\mucrit = 0.16/\sqrt{G}$, which is an appropriate estimate for sheet-like clouds \citep{NN78} as those studied here.

-However, as the magnetic field is ubiquitous in the Galaxy, it is expected to play a central role in the formation of clouds.
-The strength and orientation of the mean magnetic field with respect to the flows play a crucial role for the flow-driven formation of MCs, in particular for whether the clouds can become dense, massive and supercritical \citep[e.g.,] [] {Elm94, Passot+95, HP00, HBB01, II08, II09, II12, Heitsch+09, Banerjee+09, VS+11, HH14,Lazarian14, Bastian-Robi15}, simply because the gas can flow freely along field lines, but in the perpendicular direction it is opposed by the magnetic pressure, and because coherent compressions are sometimes deemed difficult to maintain over the required scales of hundreds of parsecs.
+In the case of converging flows, the strength and orientation of the mean magnetic field with respect to the flows play a crucial role for the flow-driven formation of MCs, in particular for whether the clouds can become dense, massive and supercritical \citep[e.g.,] [] {Elm94, Passot+95, HP00, HBB01, II08, II09, II12, Heitsch+09, Banerjee+09, VS+11, HH14,Lazarian14, Bastian-Robi15}.
+This is simply because the gas can flow freely along field lines, but in the perpendicular direction it is opposed by the magnetic pressure, and because coherent compressions are sometimes deemed difficult to maintain over the required scales of hundreds of parsecs.
 Moreover, the magnetic tension tends to weaken or even suppress the dynamical instabilities (and thus the generation of turbulence) in the clouds assembled by colliding flows, particularly the NTSI \citep{Heitsch+07, Heitsch+09} by preventing the transport of transverse momentum.

+When the magnetic field is aligned with the WNM inflows, \cite{Heitsch+07} using pressure considerations and 2D simulations, found that the NTSI is suppressed if the Alfv\'en speed ($\va$) becomes comparable to the inflow velocity.
+Moreover, \cite{Heitsch+09}, using numerical simulations of colliding flows, found that both the strength and orientation of the magnetic field with respect to the inflows determine the morphology, thermal state, and the dynamics of MC precursors.
+Note that those authors did not include self-gravity in their analysis, and thus they did not study the resulting SF activity.